Rohankola/DS-5690-01/Project/readme.md

 1. Text Dominance in Predictions
 - News content accounts for 81% of the model's predictive power
-- This strongly suggests that qualitative information in news articles has significantly more influence on stock movements than technical indicators
+- This strongly suggests that qualitative information in news articles has significant impact
 ![Feature Importance](images/Feature_importance.png)

 2. Model Performance Challenges